vidhijain11/JavaBackendDevelopmentTraining/spring-jpa-7/README.md

 #### Creating entity class for a table which has employee details and address details

+Employee has one-to-one relationship with Address.
+One Employee has one Address.

 Employee details and address details are stored in same table.
 Address is a component of Employee.
 It is HAS A relationship.
 We will create two classes Employee and Address.
 Address class will be embedded in Employee class using @Embeddable.